heow/raspberrypi-lambdamoo-recipe/README.md

     MOOPORT=7777
     MOOROOT=/home/moo/MOO-1.8.1

+As yourself, goto [FreeDNS](http://freedns.afraid.org) and sign up for an account.  mooo.in is an open and awesome domain.
+Once you setup a subdomain, say yib.mooo.in save the key, it'll look like this:

+    U053WEFVTOHUDUlBQU5pSEtEdzo4MjAwNjYy

-As user root, add this line to the to /etc/rc.local, it will register your RaspberryPi's IP address as yib.mooo.in and allow it to be found by name, otherwise you'll have to manually find it on the network:
+As user root, add this line to the to /etc/rc.local, it will register your RaspberryPi's IP address with FreeDNS and allow it to be found by name, otherwise you'll have to manually find it on the network.
+Substitude your key in the obvious place:

-    wget --background -qO- /dev/null -q --read-timeout=0.0 --waitretry=5 --tries=400 http://freedns.afraid.org/dynamic/update.php?U053WEFVTVRTTUlBQU5pSEtEdzo4MjAwNjYy\&address=`hostname -I` 2>&1 > /tmp/register.txt
+    wget --background -qO- /dev/null -q --read-timeout=0.0 --waitretry=5 --tries=400 http://freedns.afraid.org/dynamic/update.php?YOUR_FREEDNS_KEY\&address=`hostname -I` 2>&1 > /tmp/register.txt

 As user moo:  download LambdaCore or install your own.
 It should share the same name as $MOONAME.
 For instance, if $MOONAME=yibmoo, the core file needs to be /home/moo/yibmoo.db